Skip Navigation

 Post

-The US Postal Service is very good and well priced mail system.
-There are hundreds of big and small post offices in Minneapolis-Saint Paul.
+The US Postal Service is a very good and well priced mail system.
+There are post offices in every small and large town for sending packages internationally or domestically.
+Although some might keep longer hours, most are open at least between 9:00am and 5:00pm.
 If wanting to send a letter or postcard it is best just to leave it in a blue mail box with the proper postage.
-There are also private postal services like FedEx, UPS and DHL.
+First-class international airmail postcards and letters (up 28.5 grams) cost $1.10.
+There are also private postal services like FedEx, UPS, TNT and DHL, which might be better value sometimes and are generally very quick and reliable too.

 Quick Facts